OpenChain-Project/OpenChain-KWG/content/en/meeting/7th/_index.md

 ### 1. OpenChain Update (Shane Coughlan / Linux Foundation)

-* OpenChain is going to be approved as OSI standard soon
+* OpenChain is going to be approved as ISO standard soon
 	* According to this, we're going to create educational materials.
 And we'll need translations by multiple languages
 * We're going to make OpenChain T-shirt